 I’ve played the piano, flute, guitar and ukulele before.
 None very successfully, but I’ve played them.
 I’d really like to learn the violin.
-Or at least tackled that ukulele, once and for all.
+Or at least tackle that ukulele, once and for all.

 14. Visit all 50 states

 I’m not too far off.
 I’ve at least got the Eastern U.S. covered.
-I’d say the Southwest needs a lot of tackling.
+Though, the Southwest needs a lot of tackling.
 Not to mention that elusive Alaska and Hawaii.
 Do I see a cross-country family road trip in our future?

 15. Take a cruise

-Okay, so really, I have no desire to do this.
+Okay, so really, I have no desire to accomplish this bucket list item.
 It terrifies me.
 I don’t mind boats nowadays.
 I’m great with canoes and kayaks, too.
 But, put me on a floating mall without a visible skyline and I doubt I’ll do very well.
 But, it’s one of those things.
 I feel like I have to do it.
 And, maybe if it’s Disney-themed, it’ll work well for me.